-Atlanta, the sprawling southern metropolis that 5.7 million people call home, is among the nation’s fastest growing cities.
+Atlanta, Georgia, the sprawling southern metropolis that 5.7 million people call home, is among the nation’s fastest growing cities.
 As the capital of Georgia, Atlanta is a center of music, culture, food, professional sports, and activity, that’s attracting new transplants with its abundance of world class restaurants, exceptional entertainment options and relatively low cost of living.

 The city experiences four distinct seasons with relatively mild winters, crisp springs, humid summers and beautiful autumnal foliage.
 Long known for its prolific music scene, Atlanta is also fast becoming home to a growing creative arts community that spans genres and mediums while enhancing the already lively cultural offerings of the city.

 There’s no doubt that Atlanta maintains an air of quintessential southern charm, but it also possesses a modern edge that gives the city a distinctly urban and metropolitan feel.

 While the cost of living has risen a bit in recent years due to increased development of previously ignored neighborhoods, it’s still lower than the national average.
 Meaning, your dollar goes a bit further here when it comes to housing and living expenses.
 That, coupled with a consistently strong job market and ease of travel via Hartsfield-Jackson Atlanta Airport, is encouraging more and more people to relocate here.